leon-thomm/Ryven/docs/README.md

 #### Stylus Support
-Note that pyScript is also optimized for use with convertible notebooks/tablets using a stylus pen.
+Note that Ryven is also optimized for use with convertible notebooks/tablets using a stylus pen.
 You can use stylus pens for either editing your flows or to add handwritten notes.
 In the top right corner, you can spcify your actions.
 Be aware, that there may be bugs.

 #### Zoom